 You can create a new storage group to allocate additional storage space for virtual machines (VMs) and data.

-When you create a new storage group, it will have no logical disks assigned to it.
+Notes: When you create a new storage group, it will have no logical disks assigned to it.
 See Assigning a Logical Disk to a Storage Group for more information.
+Select a disk type (512e, 512n, or 4k) that is most optimized to the logical disks in the system and the VMs that you want to run.
+You cannot change this disk type after you create the storage group, and you can assign logical disks to the storage group only if they are compatible with this disk type.
+See Storage Requirements for more information.